{{ summaryHeading }}

 Nominal resistance

-The marked resistance value before tolerance, temperature drift, or aging effects are considered.
+The marked resistance value before tolerance, temperature drift, aging, or measurement effects.

 Tolerance

-The allowed plus-or-minus percentage around the nominal resistance.
+The plus-or-minus percentage around the nominal resistance that defines the expected value range.

 TCR

-Temperature coefficient of resistance, the marked drift rate for a 6-band resistor.
+Temperature coefficient of resistance, the drift rate marked on some six-band resistors.

 ppm/C

-Parts per million per degree C, used here to estimate resistance change from temperature change.
+Parts per million per degree C, used to express small resistance changes per degree of temperature change.

 References: